1984 Summer Olympics boycott: Albania

-Although originally associated with the Eastern Bloc, by 1968 Albania had moved to a position of non-alignment.
+Although originally associated with the Eastern Bloc, by 1968, Albania was in a position of non-alignment.
 In keeping with Albania's isolationism, the country did not attend any Olympic Games from 1976 to 1988.
 Politically, Albania allied with China after the Sino-Soviet split, remaining antagonistic towards the Soviet Union; however, it also opposed China's rapprochement with the United States in the late 1970s, resulting in the Sino-Albanian split.

 Iran

-A similar antagonism towards both superpowers had existed in Iran since 1979.
+A similar antagonism towards both superpowers existed in Iran since 1979.
 In August 1983 Iran made its first announcement regarding the 1984 Games, saying it would boycott because of "United States interference in the Middle East, its support for the regime occupying Jerusalem, and the crimes being committed by the U.S.A. in Latin America, especially in El Salvador".
-On January 22, 1984, Iran reiterated its decision to boycott, with Iranian Prime Minister Mir-Hossein Mousavi saying "the 1984 Olympic Games of Los Angeles are a mask and facade created by supercilious world powers and the United States for disguising their hideous faces as a means of gaining publicity and whitewashing their crimes", with Mousavi noting that "Iran had boycotted the Moscow Olympics in protest over the Soviet Government's occupation of Afghanistan and it would do the same with the Olympics-84 Games of Los Angeles in order to expose the criminal acts of the world-devouring U.S. Government."
+On January 22, 1984, Iranian Prime Minister Mir-Hossein Mousavi reiterated Iran's decision to boycott, saying "the 1984 Olympic Games of Los Angeles are a mask and facade created by supercilious world powers and the United States for disguising their hideous faces as a means of gaining publicity and whitewashing their crimes", with Mousavi noting how Iran had "boycotted the Moscow Olympics in protest over the Soviet Government's occupation of Afghanistan and it would do the same with the Olympics-84 Games of Los Angeles in order to expose the criminal acts of the world-devouring U.S. Government."

 Upper Volta

 In August 1983, a military coup led by Thomas Sankara overthrew the Upper Voltan government in favor of a left-wing military junta advocating a neocolonialist platform of anti-imperialism and agrarian reform.
-As an official member of the Non-Aligned Movement, Upper Volta supported diplomatic relations with Non-Aligned and Blocaffiliated countriesLibya, the Soviet Union, Cuba, Benin, and the People's Republic of Congobut was not, itself, part of the Eastern Bloc.
+As an official member of the Non-Aligned Movement, Upper Volta enjoyed diplomatic relations with Non-Aligned and Blocaffiliated countriesLibya, the Soviet Union, Cuba, Benin, and the People's Republic of Congobut was not, itself, part of the Eastern Bloc.
 The only Summer Olympic Games attended by Upper Volta was 1972 in Munich, with Upper Volta subsequently boycotting the 1976 and 1980 Summer Games.
 On July 13, 1984, the Upper Voltan NOC announced their withdrawal from the L.A.
 Games, giving their reason as being due to England's rugby union tour of South Africa.
 Since this was the only reason given, Upper Volta's boycott was largely seen as distinct from those of the Eastern Bloc nations.
 Upper Volta changed its official name to Burkina Faso on August 4, 1984.